Katie Anderson's Japan Study Trip

 Consider extending your visit to Japan

-Extend your stay in Tokyo and witness the Grand Sumo tournament (held in May in Tokyo), visit famous temples and shrines, take part in a Tokyo food tour, or experience Tokyo nightlife.
+Extend your stay and witness the Grand Sumo tournament (held in May in Tokyo), visit famous temples and shrines, take part in a food tour, or experience Tokyo nightlife.
 We can provide suggestions for sightseeing and special experiences in Tokyo.

 Add-on additional learning opportunities

 We have developed the program to provide you with access to experiences that you could not get on your own.
-We highly recommend a visit to the Toyota Commemorative Museum of Industry and Technology in Nagoya, but have intentionally not included it on the formal Japan Study Trip program in order to maximize your opportunity to visit Japanese organizations and talk directly with their leaders.
-Contact Katie Anderson if you are interested in visiting the Toyota Commemorative Museum of Industry and Technology on Sunday before the program commences.
+We highly recommend a visit to the Toyota Commemorative Museum of Industry and Technology in Nagoya.
+If the museum is not included on our itinerary due to other site visits, we highly recommend a visit on Sunday before our program officially starts.